richard9106/Python-essentials-project-1/README.md

-# Tic Tac Toe vs PC
+# Tic-Tac-Toe Machine VS Human

 Welcome to the most competitive game, now you can test your skill against the computer, who will be the winner??